dpc10ster/RJafrocBook/docs/33-StRoiParadigm.md

-## Introduction; this vignette is under construction!
+## Introduction; this chapter is under construction!

 ## Note to self (10/29/19) !!!DPC!!!
 The FOM and DeLong method implementations need checking with a toy dataset.